This is a listing of the members of Houses Arryn who appear in A Song of Ice and Fire.

 - Children Are Innocent: He's this, but subverted and deconstructed in one very frail, nutty package.
 He's genuinely a sweet lad by nature.
 Who is so spoiled, that he throws immature tantrums worthy of a three-year-old when he gets frustrated or upset because he has no clue how to handle the emotions without going into genuinely dangerous seizures or picking the "throwing things across the room" or "drugged out your skull" options (and maybe avoiding the seizure those ways).
 He doesn't comprehend the wrongness of the way he often acts, because he hasn't really been taught any better; worse, nobody really does try to teach him in any coordinated fashion that would work for him — so, this is really not his fault at all.
 It's bad when the guy trying to kill you has had a more positive impact on your manners around others than your own mother ever did... and he is Littlefinger.
 Sansa also helps, but her methods are no less worrying in their own way.
 In short, he's not exactly meeting his developmental milestones, either mentally or physically through the neglect of carers.
 As a result, he's capable of terribly cruel, ignorant, self-centered and selfish requests while being disarmingly caring and intelligent at the same time.

 - To Joffrey Baratheon.
-Both of them inherited positions of power which they were utterly unprepared for on their fathers' respective deaths, and both are controlled by assertive and smothering regent mothers.
-However, where Joffrey is venomous to the core, Sweetrobin seems to be genuinely affectionate and compassionate by nature — though that nature is wrapped up in some massive entitlement issues and a childlike understanding of morality.
+Both of them are immature child rulers who inherited positions of power which they were utterly unprepared for on their fathers' respective deaths, and both are controlled by assertive and smothering regent mothers.
+However, where Joffrey is truly evil and malicious to the core, Sweetrobin seems to be a good-natured and well-meaning kid at heart whose bad behavior is due to him simply not knowing any better.